1andreh/-SP24-IXD256-AndrewHuang/final_assignment/shark-robot-documentation-final.md

 _

-** Dont forget importing a diagram image
+make sure to add diagram flow
+make sure to add images of milled pockets and image of covered

 Explain your process of prototype development including all applicable aspects such as hardware (electronics), firmware (MicroPython code), software (HTML/CSS/JavaScript or other code), integrations (Adafruit IO, IFTTT, etc.), enclosure and mechanical design.
 Use a separate subheader for each part:

 Hardware